denisse-orellana/strains/README.md

 Strains is an exercise of Desafio Latam for the Rails and JavaScript development module and part of the Ruby and Rails backend career.

-The challenge is based on Peter, the client, that wants to implement a sistem involving the elaboration of wines with diverse strains proportions.
+The challenge is based on the story of Peter who wants to implement a sistem involving the elaboration of wines with diverse strains proportions.

-The platform impicate the aplication of nested forms and a testing series.
+The platform implicates the aplication of nested forms and a testing series.

 ## Ruby version